ZEISS-PiWeb/PiWeb-Api/_pages/023-catalogues.md

 {% include exampleFieldset.html %}

-### Add Catalogues (POST)
+### Add Catalogs (POST)

-To create a catalogue, it is necessary to transfer the catalogue object within the request's body.
-Beneath a unique identifier and the catalog name, the valid attributes need to be transfered.
-Catalogue entries are optional.
-The attribute keys, which are used for the valid attributes, must come from the catalogue attribute range (specified in the {{ site.links['configuration'] }})
+To create a new catalog the catalog object must be transmitted the request's body.
+A valid add request must contain a unique identifier, the catalog name and the valid attributes.
+Catalog entries are optional.
+All valid attributes must be added as catalog attributes beforehand (see {{ site.links['configuration'] }}).

-{{ site.images['info'] }} If no catalogue entries are transfered, an empty catalogue entry with the key 0 and attribute values 'not defined' ( in case of alphanumeric attributes ) is created by default.
+{{ site.images['info'] }} If no catalog entries are specified an empty catalog entry with key '0' and attribute value(s) 'not defined' ( in case of alphanumeric attributes ) is created by default.

-{% assign exampleCaption="Adding the catalogue InspectorCatalogue" %}
+{% assign exampleCaption="Adding the catalog InspectorCatalog" %}

 {% capture jsonrequest %}
 {% highlight http %}